sagnik6969/Windows-Virtual-Assistant-with-Python-and-GPT-3.5-Function-calling/README.md

-# Windows Virtual Assistant with Python and GPT-3
+# Windows Virtual Assistant with Python and GPT-3.5 Function-calling

 ## Introduction
 This project demonstrates how to create a virtual assistant for Windows using Python and GPT-3.5 Function-calling.
 With this virtual assistant, you can answer questions, and perform various actions on your Windows computer using natural language commands.

 ## Getting Started